nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. If the command recognised is the list command, `patientParse()` calls `checker.checkLength()` to ensure data entered is valid.

-**Creating PatientList command**
+**Creating PatientListCommand**

 2. If the input data is valid, a PatientList Command object is created
-3. The PatientList Command object is returned to `PatientInstance.run()`
+3. The PatientListCommand object is returned to `PatientInstance.run()`

 **Viewing Patient Objects**

-4. PatientInstance then executes the PatientList Command object to begin the process of displaying all Patient objects.
+4. PatientInstance then executes the PatientListCommand object to begin the process of displaying all Patient objects.
 5. `PatientList.execute()` will call the function `PatientList.listPatients()`
 6. `PatientList.listPatients()` will iterate through the objects in ArrayList<Patient> PatientList.
 7. Patient Objects will be displayed.